Ian's Pizza

 Ian's Pizza is an American pizza chain based in Wisconsin, United States.

 Locations

-The business has operated in Denver, Madison, Milwaukee, and Seattle.
+The business has operated in Denver, Madison, Milwaukee, Seattle, and Cedar Rapids.
+After an extensive flooding instance in 2023, the Denver location announced its closure in 2024.
 The location on Seattle's Capitol Hill closed in January 2025.
-Ian's Pizza continues to operate in the city's Fremont neighborhood.
+Ian's Pizza no longer operates in Denver or Seattle, according to their website.